ccolon/disrupt-supply-chain-model/README.md

 ## License

-This model is published under the CC BY-NC License.
+This model is published under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Public License, **CC BY-NC** License.
 The text of this license can be found [here](https://creativecommons.org/licenses/by-nc/4.0/legalcode).
 The explanation of the license can be found [here](https://creativecommons.org/licenses/by-nc/4.0/deed.en).

 ## Installation